Finland men's national ice hockey team: History

 At the 2007 IIHF World Championship, Finland lost the final to the Canadian team.
 The final marked the second time that Finland and Canada met in the gold medal game of a World Championship, the first time being in 1994.
-However, only a year before, in 2006 Finland had defeated Canada 5–0 in the bronze medal game.
+Only a year before, in 2006 Finland had defeated Canada 5–0 in the bronze medal game.
 In 2007, Canada were looking on form, being undefeated coming into the playoff round, while Finland had registered two losses in the run-up to the finals.
 Rick Nash scored on the powerplay at 6:10 into the first period on a one-timer from the point from a pass by Cory Murphy off of Matthew Lombardi, to put Canada up 1–0.
 Near the middle of the period, Eric Staal scored in similar fashion also on the powerplay, assisted by Justin Williams, and Mike Cammalleri.
 9:11 into the second period, Colby Armstrong scored to give the Canadians a 3–0 lead.
 This goal ended up as the game winner.
 Finland had some discipline difficulty in the first two periods, taking 6 minutes apiece in penalties in both periods.
 The Finns started to bring up the pressure in the last ten minutes, and Petri Kontiola scored a nice glove-side goal on Ward at 51:08 assisted by Ville Peltonen, to put the team on the board.
 With only 3 minutes left Antti Miettinen scored to bring Finland within one, 3–2.
 However, just one minute later Rick Nash scored on a skillful breakaway to put the game away, with Canada winning 4–2 and clinching the title.
 The Canadians were outshot 22–18, but their goaltender, Cam Ward, kept Canada in the game as he was solid between the pipes.
 They also were able to capitalize on the powerplay, which ended up being decisive in the Canadian win.
 Kari Lehtonen was voted Tournament's best goaltender.

 At the 2008 IIHF World Championship, Finland achieved third place after winning the bronze medal game 4–0 against rivals Sweden.

 At the 2010 Winter Olympics, Finland again came away with the bronze, winning 5–3 against Slovakia.
 During the tournament, Teemu Selänne became the all-time leader for points scored in the Olympics.
 He notched an assist in his second game of the tournament for 37 career points, surpassing Valeri Kharlamov of the Soviet Union, Vlastimil Bubník of Czechoslovakia, and Harry Watson of Canada.